-The principal or designee of each school in the District is authorized to conduct reasonable interviews of students in order to properly investigate and address student misconduct.
-Students who are suspected of misconduct or of violating the student code of conduct may be questioned about misconduct by school staff.
-Students who may have been witnesses to misconduct of other students, faculty, and/or staff may be asked to provide oral or written statements regarding what they know about the event being investigated.
-Principals or designees may interview students without prior notice or permission of parents/guardians.
+The principal or designee of each school in the District is authorized to conduct reasonable interviews of students to properly investigate and address student misconduct.
+Students suspected of misconduct or violating the student code of conduct will be questioned by school staff.
+Witnesses to misconduct by other students, faculty, and/or staff may be asked to provide oral or written statements regarding investigated incidents.
+Principals or designees may interview students without prior notice or permission of parents or guardians.

-As permitted by applicable authority, the principal or designee of each school in the District may conduct reasonable inspection of students' school lockers, articles carried upon their persons, and vehicles in order to properly investigate and address student misconduct.
+As permitted by applicable authority, the principal or designee of each school in the District may conduct a reasonable inspection of students' school lockers, articles upon their persons, and vehicles to properly investigate and address student misconduct.

-Searches based on reasonable suspicion may proceed without hindrance or delay, and they should be conducted as directed by school administration.
-Searches will be based on a reasonable suspicion, meaning there is reasonable grounds for suspecting that the search will reveal evidence that the student has violated or is violating the law or school rules, and will be reasonably related in scope to the circumstances that justified the search.
+Searches based on reasonable suspicion proceed without hindrance or delay and are directed by the school administration.
+Searches are based on reasonable grounds of suspicion the search will reveal evidence a student has violated the law, broken school rules, or is reasonably related in scope to circumstances justifying the search.

 Lockers, desks and school/classroom storage areas are the property of the District.
-Students assigned on-campus parking are required to sign a release form authorizing search of the car.
-Students shall not consider these areas to be private or have an expectation of privacy for personal items stored in these areas.
+Students assigned on-campus parking are required to sign a release form authorizing the search of their cars.
+Students shall not consider these areas private or have an expectation of privacy for personal items stored in these areas.